cbg-ethz/V-pipe/_fp_heroCarousel/slide1.md

 ---
-title: Slide 1
+title: Get Started
-description: This is the first slide
+description: Virus populations exist as heterogeneous ensembles of genomes within their hosts.
+This genetic diversity is associated with viral pathogenesis, virulence, and disease progression, and it can be probed using high-throughput sequencing technologies.
-image: assets/img/slide1.jpg
+image: assets/img/virus-1.webp
 cta:
-  text: Learn More
+  text: Get Started
-  link: /page1.html
+  link: /get-started.html
 ---

 Content of the first slide goes here.